 Unlike its Southeast Asian neighbours, Thailand was never colonised by a European power.
 The country retained its independence and became a buffer state between French Indo-China and the British ruled state of Burma.
 This land is littered with ancient temples and fascinating ruins, dense jungles and jaw-dropping views which never fail to impress.
 Thailand’s capital, Bangkok, is one of Asia’s most exciting cities, a charming blend of modern skyscrapers and ancient palaces.

-With soaring cliffs, powdery sands and crystal-clear waters, it's no wonder Thailand declared the Phi Phi Islands a National Park, Hat Noppharat Thara-Mu Ko Phi Phi.
+With soaring cliffs, powdery sands and crystal-clear waters, it's no wonder Thailand declared the Phi Phi Islands a National Park: Hat Noppharat Thara-Mu Ko Phi Phi.
 Don your swimsuit, hop aboard a local speedboat and head for these tropical treasures of the Andaman Sea.
 Your adventure starts early with a transfer from the ship to Phuket Marina.

-*Please note the excursion is dependent upon weather and sea conditions.
+This excursion is dependent upon weather and sea conditions.

-Wind through mangroves and silent caves to Pan Yi Island.
-Stop at the Sea Gypsy Village, a Muslim village built entirely on stilts, where you can visit a school, wander the byways, shop for pearls and glimpse a fascinating way of life.
+Wind through mangroves and silent caves to Pan Yi Island, then stop at the Muslim Sea Gypsy Village, built entirely on stilts, where you can visit a school, wander the byways, shop for pearls and glimpse a fascinating way of life.
 During your time at Pan Yi Island you will enjoy a typical Asian buffet lunch at a local restaurant.